mlswg/mls-combiner/draft-ietf-mls-combiner.md

 struct {
   KeyPackage t_key_package;
   KeyPackage pq_key_package;
-} HPQMLSKeyPackage
+} APQKeyPackage

 struct {
   MLSPublicMessage t_message;
   MLSPublicMessage pq_message;
-} HPQMLSPublicMessage
+} APQPublicMessage

 struct {
   MLSPrivateMessage t_message;
   MLSPrivateMessage pq_message;
-} HPQMLSPrivateMessage
+} APQPrivateMessage

 struct {
   Welcome t_welcome;
   Welcome pq_welcome;
-} HPQMLSWelcome
+} APQWelcome

 struct {
   GroupInfo t_group_info;
   GroupInfo pq_group_info;
-} HPQMLSGroupInfo
+} APQGroupInfo

 struct {
   PartialGroupInfo t_group_info;
   PartialGroupInfo pq_group_info;
-} HPQMLSPartialGroupInfo
+} APQPartialGroupInfo
 ~~~

 Where PartialGroupInfo is defined in Section 4 of {{!I-D.mahy-mls-ratchet-tree-options}}.
-Messages in HPQMLSPrivateMessage MUST NOT be of content type `application`.
+Messages in APQPrivateMessage MUST NOT be of content type `application`.

 TODO: IANA considerations

 # Cryptographic Objects

 ## Cipher Suites
 There are no changes to *how* cipher suites are used to perform group key computations from [RFC9420](https://www.rfc-editor.org/rfc/rfc9420#name-cipher-suites).
-However, the choice of *which* primitives are used by the traditional and PQ subsessions must be explicitly stated by the CipherSuite objects within `HPQMLSInfo`.
-So long as the traditional session only uses classical primitives and the PQ session uses PQ primitives for KEM, a HPQMLS session is valid.
-Specifically, the PQ primitives for HPQMLS must be 'pure' (fully) PQ: PQ cost is already being amoritized at the protocol level so allowing hybrid PQ cipher suites to be used in the PQ session only adds extra overhead and complexity.
+However, the choice of *which* primitives are used by the traditional and PQ subsessions must be explicitly stated by the CipherSuite objects within `APQInfo`.
+So long as the traditional session only uses classical primitives and the PQ session uses PQ primitives for KEM, a APQ-MLS session is valid.
+Specifically, the PQ primitives for APQ-MLS must be 'pure' (fully) PQ: PQ cost is already being amoritized at the protocol level so allowing hybrid PQ cipher suites to be used in the PQ session only adds extra overhead and complexity.
 Furthermore, the `pq_cipher_suite` may contain a classical digital signature algorithm used if `mode` is set to 0 (PQ Confidentiality-Only) but MUST be fully PQ if `mode` is set to 1 (PQ Confidentiality+Authenticity).
-These cipher suite combinations and modes MUST not be toggled or modified after a HPQMLS session has commenced.
-Clients MUST reject a HPQMLS session with invalid or duplicate cipher suites (e.g. two traditional cipher suites).
+These cipher suite combinations and modes MUST not be toggled or modified after a APQ-MLS session has commenced.
+Clients MUST reject a APQ-MLS session with invalid or duplicate cipher suites (e.g. two traditional cipher suites).

 ### Key Encapsulation Mechanism

-For HPQMLS sessions, the PQ subsession MUST use a Key Encapsulation Mechanism (KEM) that is standardized by NIST for post-quantum cryptography.
+For APQ-MLS sessions, the PQ subsession MUST use a Key Encapsulation Mechanism (KEM) that is standardized by NIST for post-quantum cryptography.
 Specifically, only KEMs that have been selected and published by NIST as part of their post-quantum cryptography standardization process (e.g., ML-KEM as specified in FIPS 203) are permitted for use in the PQ session.
 The use of experimental, non-standardized, or hybrid KEMs in the PQ session is NOT RECOMMENDED and MUST be rejected by compliant clients.
-This requirement ensures interoperability and a consistent security baseline across all HPQMLS deployments.
+This requirement ensures interoperability and a consistent security baseline across all APQ-MLS deployments.

 ### Signing

-For HPQMLS sessions, the choice of digital signature algorithm in the PQ subsession depends on the selected mode of operation.
+For APQ-MLS sessions, the choice of digital signature algorithm in the PQ subsession depends on the selected mode of operation.
 If the `mode` is set to 1 (PQ Confidentiality+Authenticity), the PQ session MUST use a digital signature algorithm that is standardized by NIST for post-quantum cryptography, such as ML-DSA as specified in FIPS 204.
 The use of experimental, non-standardized, or hybrid signature algorithms in the PQ session is NOT RECOMMENDED and MUST be rejected by compliant clients in this mode.
 If the `mode` is set to 0 (PQ Confidentiality-Only), the PQ session MAY use a classical digital signature algorithm, but the use of a NIST-standardized PQ signature algorithm is RECOMMENDED.
-These requirements ensure that the authenticity guarantees of HPQMLS sessions are aligned with the intended security level and provide a consistent baseline for interoperability and security across deployments.
+These requirements ensure that the authenticity guarantees of APQ-MLS sessions are aligned with the intended security level and provide a consistent baseline for interoperability and security across deployments.

 # Security Considerations {#security-considerations}